You’re excited about your child’s graduation but planning the party feels like homework. Sounds like you could use a few graduation party ideas!

 2. Keep the scene clean

 Choose foods that aren’t messy, especially when it comes to your main dish.
 Sloppy Joe is out; meat and cheese trays are in.
 Cake will produce more crumbs than cookies.
 Finger foods mean less cleanup, less utensils and often less cost.
+Have wet wipes and hand sanitizer available for guests.
+They can be customized with the grad’s name and taken home as gifts for guests.

 3. Let guests help themselves